Vyral/base-template/_posts/2018-06-14-get-readydan-patch-days-is-almost-here.md

 Dan Patch Days is coming up here in Savage, and we wanted to fill you in on all the details.

-**The festival starts on Thursday, June 21 and runs until Sunday, June 24.** There will be plenty of food, live bands, and lots of entertainment.&nbsp;
+**The festival starts on Thursday, June 21 and runs until Sunday, June 24.** There will be plenty of food, live bands, and lots of entertainment.

 On Saturday, there will be a parade in downtown Savage at 11 a.m., and we’ll be in attendance.
-On Sunday, the festival will wrap things up with a pancake breakfast at the Savage Fire Station, which is one of our favorite events.&nbsp;
+On Sunday, the festival will wrap things up with a pancake breakfast at the Savage Fire Station, which is one of our favorite events.

 {% include pullquote.html %}

-Hopefully we have some great weather so we can all have a great time visiting with our friends and neighbors. **For more information about Dan Patch Days, including a calendar of events, click on this [link](http://www.danpatchdays.org/){: target="_blank"}.&nbsp;**
+Hopefully we have some great weather so we can all have a great time visiting with our friends and neighbors. **For more information about Dan Patch Days, including a calendar of events, click on this [link](http://www.danpatchdays.org/){: target="_blank"}. **

 If you have any questions for us in the meantime, don’t hesitate to reach out to us.
-We’d be happy to hear from you, and we hope to see you there.&nbsp;
+We’d be happy to hear from you, and we hope to see you there.